TobiasPSP/Modules.dynpar/README.md

 The latest module version can also be found in the *PowerShell Gallery*: https://www.powershellgallery.com/packages/dynpar/

-To understand advanced *dynamic* parameters, let's quickly rehearse the simple *static* parameters:

 ## Built-In Static Parameters Respond to Design Time Conditions

+To understand advanced *dynamic* parameters, let's quickly rehearse the simple *static* parameters.

 PowerShell supports *static* parameters via its declarative `param()` structure, and it is very straight-forward to define parameters.
 You can even define mutually exclusive parameters by assigning different parameterset names: